 All Students must carry out an independent research project in an area of their interest.
+A proposal should be submitted immediately after completing the research methods unit in 3rdyear, semester five.
 Each student batch shall be required to undertake a suitable project in industry/research organization/department in consultation with the Head of the Department and the supervisor.
+A student shall register for the Project Phase I and II in 5th and 6th semester respectively.